 Note: Staff must use the correct specification for the good or service being authorized.
 For questions about specification levels for specific services, VR staff can email vr.rhw.datamaintenance@twc.state.tx.us

-Step 4
+Step 4 – Any VR staff

 Creates an SA to obligate the budget.
 For more information, see the ReHabWorks User's Guide, Chapter 17: Case Purchase Order.